It’s been an

 always made the character feel real in some form, even in the movies I didn’t

 like.
-With George Clooney however, it really does feel like I’m just watching
+With George Clooney however, it really dose feel like watching

 the actor in a Batman costume.
 That silly outfit didn’t help much either, as